OlivierSohn/hamazed/README.md

 ## Known issues

-The algorithm finding the optimal font size (i.e the font size such that all characters fit within a given rectangle) was developped on OSX, with a particular graphic card driver.
+The algorithm finding the optimal font size (i.e the font size such that all characters fit within a given block) was developped on OSX, with a particular graphic card driver.

-When switching to Linux, on another computer with another card driver, some characters are bigger than they should be, hence their outer border "leaks" in the incremental rendering process.
+When switching to Linux, and using another graphic card driver, some characters are bigger than they should be, hence their outer border "leaks" in the incremental rendering process.

-This should be investigated, maybe font rasterizing (ftgl) behaves differently on different platforms, or graphic drivers perform different numerical roundings.
+This should be investigated, maybe font rasterizing (ftgl) behaves differently on different platforms, or the graphic drivers perform different numerical roundings.

 # CI